shipshapecode/tether/docs/Overview/5-why_we_dont_support_IE_8.md

 Why we don't support IE 8
 -------------------------

-We've been living in 2007 for a while now, pretending that new browser features didn't exist because they aren't in IE8.
+We've been living in 2007 for a while now, pretending that new browser features don't exist because they aren't in IE8.
 You might not even know about some of these features, or think they are only enabled by jQuery or underscore, simply because it hasen't been an option to rely upon them.